Dr. Monica Sánchez Sworn in as Pico Rivera Mayor, Lutz Mayor Pro Tem

 Councilmember Lutz will serve as Mayor Pro Tem for the next year.

-“I’d like to thank my colleagues for electing me to serve as Mayor Pro Tem of Pico Rivera over the next year,” said Councilmember Lutz.
+“I’d like to thank my colleagues for encouraging me as I ascend to serve as Mayor Pro Tem of Pico Rivera over the next year,” said Councilmember Lutz.
+“I look forward to joining our mayor and my fellow councilmembers as we focus on issues that are most important to our residents including business recovery in a post pandemic economy, public safety and affordable housing.”

 “I look forward to joining our mayor and my fellow councilmembers as we focus on issues that are most important to our residents including business recovery in a post pandemic economy, public safety and affordable housing.”